 All children are welcome to receive the bread and the wine at Holy Communion.
 We will, of course, be guided by parents and carers in this regard.
 Some are happy for their child to receive bread only.
 Others are happy for their child to receive the wine too.
 Others prefer their child to receive a blessing instead.
 Whatever you are comfortable with is fine by us!

-Messy Church is designed to be a relaxed and informal service for families, paticularly with toddlers and Primary School-aged kids.
-It lasts about one hour and is based around various creative arts activities, songs and other child-friendly activities.
+TFG is designed to be a relaxed and informal service for families, paticularly with toddlers and Primary School-aged kids.
+It is based around various creative arts activities, songs and other child-friendly activities.

 There is lots of movement (the children do not sit down for the whole service, but work round the various ‘activity stations’ around the church), so hopefully no-one gets bored!

-After the service is finished, there is ‘party-type’ food for the children and adults to enjoy together.
-The whole Messy Church experience lasts for about 90 minutes each month.
+After the service is finished, there is some food for the children and adults to enjoy together.

-Messy Church is a brilliant introduction to church for anyone who is not used to a more formal style of service.
-If you have not been before, why not come along and check it out?
+It is a brilliant introduction to church for anyone who is not used to a more formal style of service.
+Please do join us.

 Supporting those with Additional Needs: